STREET TEAM MARKETING and Why It's A Favorite?

 11.)
 Document everything (e.g., impressions, engagements, feedback, etc.)

-12.)
-Ensure you have insurance to cover the brand, street team, and the public
+13.)
+Ensure insurance covers the brand, street team, and the public

 Is street team marketing effective for your brand?